steveclarke/mcp-superthread-plus/README.md

 ### Manage Cards with Checklists

 ```
-User: Add a checklist to card 123 for deployment steps
+User: Add a checklist to card 123 for deployment steps, mark the first two as done
-AI: *creates checklist, then adds 5 items in single batch call*
+AI: *creates checklist, then adds 5 items with checked status in single batch call*
 ✓ Created deployment checklist with items:
-  - [ ] Run tests
+  - [x] Run tests
-  - [ ] Update changelog
+  - [x] Update changelog
   - [ ] Build production bundle
   - [ ] Deploy to staging
   - [ ] Deploy to production